KILTprotocol/kilt-workshop-101/ctype.md

-Before a user can make a Claim, two things are needed:
-* 👤 an Identity // so that the Claim can be associated with this user
-* 💠 a Claim Type (CTYPE for short) // to create the Claim with a given structure.

 # 💠 CTYPE

 CTYPE is a KILT-specific term, but the concept is simple: a CTYPE defines what the structure of a Claim must be.